tu-dortmund-ls12-rt/SSSEvaluation/README.md

 After that, the hybrid model is generated.
 For each task, multiple paths are generated, which consist of alternating computation and suspension segments, starting with a computation segment.
 For each path, the UUniFast algorithm is used to segment the total computation and total suspension time.
 This results in the sum of the computation and suspension segments being equal to the total execution and segmentation time of each task.

 Then the segmented model is generated, which creates a worst-case path regarding each segment individually.
 The computation and suspension times of each segment are upper bounds of the corresponding segments of each path.
-The segments are saved in the tasks ['Cseg'] and ['Sseg'] keys.
+The segments are saved in the task's ['Cseg'] and ['Sseg'] keys.

 For the dynamic model, the total execution time ['execution'] and total suspension time ['sslength'] of each task are updated in the final step.
 For each path, the total computation and suspension time is computed and the maximum value of each is saved.